 Today we know three major Indigenous communities in Canada: The First Nations, Metis and Inuit.
-The First Nations is comprised of more than 600 communities with differing languages and cultures.
+The First Nations is comprised of more than 600 communities with different languages and cultures.

 Jacques Cartier: French explorer who named Canada – Fast Facts.
 History

 By the late 1600s, the British Empire wanted in on the fur trade.
-This became possible because of two Frenchmen and the Cree who sourced thicker beaver pelts in an area farther north.
+This became possible because of two Frenchmen and the Cree, who sourced thicker beaver pelts in an area farther north.
 This led to the birth of the Hudson’s Bay Company.
-Later on, aside from the trading monopoly, the British started to lay claim to more land including Indigenous territory.
-By 1759, the British have taken over French settlements along the Atlantic coast and eventually take hold of New France.
+Later on, aside from the trading monopoly, the British started to lay claim to more land, including Indigenous territory.
+By 1759, the British have taken over French settlements along the Atlantic coast.
+Eventually, they took hold of New France.

 The video below is a dramatic depiction of how the first European explorers established their colonies in Canada: